-2020 2019 ncrease Decrease) 2018 Furniture \$ 3,722 \$ 14,464 \$ (10,742) \$ 14,464 Equipment 14,624 17,307 (2,683) 17,307 Website Development 15,604 15,604 - 15,604 Leasehold Improvements 14,785 17,951 (3,166) 17,951 Gross Capital Assets 48,735 65,326 (16,591) 65,326 Less Accumulated Depreciation (48,735) (65,326) 16,591 (64,798) Net Capital Assets \$ \$ \$ \$ 528
+2021 2020 I ncrease 2019

+Furniture \$ 3,722 \$ 3,722 \$ \$ 14,464

+Equipment 18,885 14,624 4,261 17,307

+Website Development 15,604 15,604 - 15,604

+Leasehold Improvements 14,785 14,785 17,951

+Gross Capital Assets 52,996 48,735 4,261 65,326

+Less Accumulated Depreciation (39,690) (48,735) 9,045 (65,326)

+Net Capital Assets \$ 13,306 \$ \$ 13,306 \$ -

-Economic factors and assumptions for fiscal year June 30, 2021
+Economic factors and assumptions for fiscal year June 30, 2022

 Periodically, RWA outlines goals and objectives to assist its members in collaborating on programs that will protect and enhance the quality and reliability of the region's water supplies.
 These goals and objectives drive the annual budget process.
-The following economic factors and assumptions affected the budget for fiscal year June 30, 2021.
+The following economic factors and assumptions affected the budget for fiscal year June 30, 2022.

-- 1) A total 5% increase on general membership and 3% on associate membership fees is proposed to fully implement the strategic plan staffing, plus continuing to pay sums towards the unfunded pension liability.
-Some member's actual increase may be slightly different if water connections changed from the previous year. - 2) No increases to affiliate membership fees are planned. - 3) SGA service fees represent 50% sharable costs according to the Administrative Services Agreement and exclude the Water Efficiency Program staffing. and the legislative program manager.
-SGA does pay for 20% of the project assistant position and 10% for the legislative program manager beginning in fiscal year 2021. - 4) Subscription program revenues provide approximately 10% of needed RWA core revenues and reflect income earned from providing staffing and office support to subscription-based programs, including the WEP. - 5) Powerhouse Science Center (PSC) reflects five years of collection of funds with fiscal year 2019 as the final year, to be paid to PSC over 15 years.
-Additional members joined which yielded an additional \$13,000, that was credited back to the agencies on their FY20 invoice. - The core program budgets for all staffing positions.
+- 1) In light of the economic conditions resulting from COVID-19 pandemic, an overall 0% increase on all membership fees is proposed for fiscal year 2022.
+Additionally, RWA has formed an ad hoc committee to review how membership dues are calculated given consideration to size of the agency and a more standardized cost per retail connection.
+Regardless of member increases, RWA will continue to pay additional sums towards the unfunded pension liability.
+Even at an overall zero increase, some member's actual increase may be slightly different if water connections changed from the previous year. - 2) SGA service fees represent 50% sharable costs according to the Administrative Services Agreement, 20% of the Project Assistant position, 10% for the Legislative Program Manager position, and excludes the Water Efficiency Program and Strategic Affairs Manager positions.
+SGA does pay for 100% of the part-time annuitant and will completely fund a new Associate Program Manager beginning in the latter part of fiscal year 2022. - 3) Subscription program revenues provide approximately 10% of needed RWA core revenues and reflect income earned from providing staffing and office support to subscription-based programs, including the WEP. - 4) Powerhouse Science Center (PSC) reflects five years of collection of funds with fiscal year 2019 as the final year, to be paid to PSC over 15 years.
+Additional members joined which yielded an additional \$13,000, that was credited back to the agencies in FY20. - 5) The core program budgets for all staffing positions.
 Shared staffing costs are allocated 50/50 to SGA and RWA.
-The Legislative Program Manager is 90% funded by RWA and 10% by SGA; the Water Efficiency Program Manager is funded 40% by RWA and 60% by WEP; and the Project Research Assistant is funded 80% by WEP and 20% by SGA, and RWA hired a part-time annuitant (0.5 FTE) which is 100% reimbursed by SGA.
-These allocations result in 4.7 FTEs for RWA and 2.8 FTEs for SGA for a total of 7.5 fulltime equivalent positions.
+The Legislative Program Manager is 90% funded by RWA and 10% by SGA; the Water Efficiency Program Manager is 100% funded by WEP; the Strategic Affair Manager is 100% funded by the Major Projects and Resilience Programs and the Project Research Assistant is funded 80% by WEP and 20% by SGA, and RWA hired a part-time annuitant (0.5 FTE) which is 100% reimbursed by SGA and will completely fund a new Associate Program Manager for the last six months of fiscal year 2022.
+These allocations result in 5.7 FTEs for RWA and 3.3 FTEs for SGA for a total of 9.0 fulltime equivalent positions.